3dbeb41841bfbfcc24d55143816cf7f1/html-dom/readme.md

 - Did I just hack Craigslist?
 - What happens if I refresh the page?
-- What am we actually changing- the HTML or the DOM?
+- What am we actually changing - the HTML or the DOM?

 ### What is HTML?
 HTML stands for "Hyper Text Markup Language".
-It is not a general purpose programming language like JavaScript or Ruby but rather a _markup_ language, i.e. a language for representing structured text.
+It is not a general purpose programming language like *JavaScript* or _Ruby_ but rather a _markup_ language, i.e. a language for representing structured text.

 HTML is the skeleton of a website.
 It is the *structured content* of the website.